user544/Problem-Sets/README.md

 # ASJ-Standalone-Dev-Kit
 An Android Studio Project that can be used as a template to run standalone Java directly in Android Studio.
 Not explicitly for FIRST Tech Challenge use.

+Coding can be done in the 'java' Module.
+Main class already included.

 ### Non-Git Install
 Click the Green 'Clone or Download' but and select 'Download Zip'